 Foods that are naturally gluten-free are fine, but gluten-free processed foods are often made with unhealthy ingredients that may even be worse than their gluten-containing counterparts.

 The truth is, organic sugar is still sugar and gluten-free junk food is still junk food.

 The obesity epidemic started around 1980 and the type 2 diabetes epidemic followed soon after.

-These are the biggest health problems in the world, and it seems pretty clear that diet has a lot to do with them.
+These are two of the biggest health problems in the world — and diet has a lot to do with them.